pablojimeno/code-rails/chapter_5_rails_mvc_breakdown/happy_edit_project_green.md

     $ ruby -Itest test/features/projects/editing_a_project_test.rb

-note: That is a "dash with capital i" (a bash option) to the ruby command
+The `-Itest` is a bash option for the ruby command, as seen when you run:

+    $ ruby --help

-What's the output?
+What's the output of your test?